specklesystems/speckle-docs/user/csi.md

 #### Group Filters

-You can create predefined groups of geometrical elements within CSI products to send already within the CSI group and select based on those groupings of elements for a more precise stream of elemenets.
+You can create predefined groups of geometrical elements within CSI products to send already within the CSI group and select based on those groupings of elements for a more precise stream of elements.

 #### Category Filter

 The category filter lets you select one or more of the currently-supported CSI categories, this is the most granular filter that will also enable you to send results.
-Note : Other filters will not enable you to send results or non geometrical elements and properties.
+Note : Other filters will not enable you to send results or non-geometrical elements and properties.

 #### All Filter